Professional wrestling match types: Canadian Lumberjack match

-A "Canadian" lumberjack match is a variation of a lumberjack match in which the lumberjacks are equipped with leather straps.
-TNA's "fan's revenge" lumberjack match did their own version of a Canadian lumberjack match where fans equipped with straps act as lumberjacks and were encouraged to whip wrestlers.
+In a "Canadian" lumberjack match, the lumberjacks are equipped with leather straps.
+TNA's "fan's revenge" match was their own version of a Canadian lumberjack match, where fans equipped with straps act as lumberjacks and were encouraged to whip wrestlers.
+A similar "fans' revenge" variation was used in Lucha Underground where it was called a Believers' Backlash match ("Believers" was the nickname for fans of the series).

 Extreme Lumberjack match

 The Extreme Lumberjack match is a lumberjack match competed under hardcore rules, where there are no disqualifications, no countouts, and falls count anywhere.

 Multi-competitor-based variations

 On some occasions, a match may be held between more than two individual wrestlers or teams.
 Multi-competitor matches are often broken down to eliminations and non-eliminations.

 Basic non-elimination matches

 Non-elimination matches with three competitors

-The most common example of a non-elimination match is the three-way match (also known as a Triple Threat match in WWE, Triangle match in WCW and Three-Way Dance in ECW), in which three wrestlers compete under standard rules with the first competitor to achieve a pinfall or submission being declared the winner.
+The most common example of a non-elimination match is the Three-Way match (also known as a Triple Threat match in WWE, Triangle match in WCW and Three-Way Dance in ECW), in which three wrestlers compete under standard rules with the first competitor to achieve a pinfall or submission being declared the winner.
 Triple Threat matches are fought under no-disqualification and no-countout stipulations.
 Triangle matches are often contested like a tag match where only two can be in the match at one time while the third waits on the ring apron and the only elimination factor is if a competitor is disqualified.